Ext-analogues of Branching laws: Conjectural vanishing of Ext groups for generic representations

-The following conjecture seems to be at the root of why the simple and general result of previous section on Euler-Poincare characteristic translates into a simple result about Hom spaces for generic representations.
+The following conjecture seems to be at the root of why the simple and general result of previous section on Euler-Poincar\'e characteristic translates into a simple result about Hom spaces for generic representations.
 The author has not managed to prove it in any generality.
+There is a recent preprint by Chan and Savin, cf. \cite{savin} dealing with some cases of this conjecture.